cantaloupe-project/cantaloupe/UPGRADING.md

 If you are skipping versions, work through these sections backwards from your current version.

+## 4.1.x → 5.0

+1. The `X-IIIF-ID` reverse proxy header is no longer supported.
+Use `X-Forwarded-ID` instead.

 ## 4.0.x → 4.1

 1. Rename the following configuration keys: